Helping Your Child Manage Depression

 Managing stress

-Stress often plays a role in depression, so it is important to help your child try things to reduce stress (
+Stress is the body's reaction to life changes and events, both good and bad.
+Stress often plays a role in depression.
+Help your child try things to reduce stress (

 stress reduction techniques).
 Doing these with your child is most helpful.
 Techniques may include: